ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * ead\_label is the integer value TBD registered in {{iana-edhoc-ead}}, and
 * ead\_value is a CBOR byte string equal to the value of the "access_token" field of the access token response from AS (see {{as-c}}).

-This EAD item, which may be used either in EAD\_1 or EAD\_3, is critical, i.e., only used with its negative value, indicating that the receiving RS must either process the access token or abort the EDHOC session (see {{Section 3.8 of I-D.ietf-lake-edhoc}}).
+This EAD item, which may be used either in EAD\_1 or EAD\_3, is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must either process the access token or abort the EDHOC session (see {{Section 3.8 of I-D.ietf-lake-edhoc}}).

 Access tokens are only transported in EAD fields for the first access token of a token series and not for the update of access rights.